 Splash Toy Shop

-A magnet for Metro Vancouver families, this super-friendly, double-fronted Hepworth Block toy store takes play seriously: there’s nothing here that hasn’t been carefully selected with kids (and adults) in mind.
-That means shelves bulging with Lego, Playmobil, and Brio wooden train sets, plus a brilliant array of educational toys (anyone for crystal growing?), huggable furry critters, and a full selection of Schleich animal figures (pangolin recommended).
-Analogue-loving adults are also well served, with plenty of board games and jigsaw puzzles.
+A magnet for Metro Vancouver families, Splash Toy Shop is a super-friendly, double-fronted Hepworth Block store takes play seriously: there’s nothing here that hasn’t been carefully selected with kids in mind.
+That means shelves bulging with Lego, Playmobil, and Brio wooden train sets, plus a brilliant array of educational toys (anyone for crystal growing?), huggable furry critters, and a full selection of Schleich animal figures (go for the pangolin).
+Adults are also well served, with plenty of board games and jigsaw puzzles to choose from.

 This First Avenue staple had been operating in Steveston for 25 years before husband-and-wife Ron and Angela Hill took over a few years back from Ron’s parents.
 Adding a coffee bar to make the browsing even more inviting has deepened local affection for Village Books & Coffee House as well as ensured that thirsty new visitors keep discovering it afresh.
 Used books as well some new titles dominate the towering shelves, with themes covering everything from cooking to Canadiana.
 Need recommendations?
 Grab a latte and ask away.